 The First World War (or the Great War) was one of the biggest conflicts we have ever seen.
 The total number of military and civilians hurt in the war was around 37.5 million.
 There were 16.5 million deaths.
 This was especially devastating to the countries in Europe with a large number of men between 16-40 years old killed.

-Within these pages you'll find information and free fact sheets about the road to war and what caused such a conflict.
+Within these pages you'll find information and case studies about the road to war and what caused such a conflict.
 We cover the major battles over four years of war and how it was eventually brought to an end.

 |The Battle of Cambrai||The last major offensive of 1917, started on 20 November in Northern France||Read about it here.|